bartleby/DateFormatterPool/README.md

 Date Formatter Pool
 ========

-Date Formatter Pool it is smaaaal utility for convention `Date Formatter`

-Date Formatter Pool creates and stores your formats for convenient reuse
+Date Formatter Pool - is a small utility that creates and stores your `Date Formatter` for convenient reuse

 ## Installation

-Date Formatter Pool is available through [Swift Package Manager](https://swift.org/package-manager/).
+is available in the [Swift Package Manager](https://swift.org/package-manager/).

 ### Swift Package Manager